alexadmin/it_overview/README.md

 - "SRE team is responsible for the availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning of their service(s)" (8, p.
 7)
 - "SREs at 50% of their time.
 Their remaining time should be spent using their coding skills on project work."
 (8, p.
 7)
 - "This also provides an effective feedback mechanism, guiding developers to build systems that don’t need manual intervention."
 (8, p.
 8)
+- "SREs should receive a maximum of two events per 8–12-hour on-call shift" (8, p.
+8)

 # Continuous delivery